About the project

 The project examines wellbeing of young people as well as the response of the policy field to support their wellbeing during the COVID-19 pandemic.
 The project will answer the following two main questions:

-Specifically, we examime how wellbeing changed over time, what were the main drivers, which groups were most at risk and which protective factors mitigated negative consequences for wellbeing?
+Specifically, we examine how wellbeing changed over time, what were the main drivers, which groups were most at risk and which protective factors mitigated negative consequences for wellbeing?

 Specifically, we examine whether and how did policy initiatives to support young people during the pandemic focus on the groups most at risk, and what lessons can be drawn from the development and implementation of these programs?